guchchcug/inverse-problem-theory-algorithms-and-applications-path/course-details.md

-This is the description we show on the course page [here](https://lab.github.com/guchchcug/inverse-problem-theory-algorithms-and-applications).

 # Course description

 Start with a short paragraph describing what you'll teach.
 Be sure to include information on how the course is relevant to the learner.
 This paragraph should answer the question, "Why should I take this course?"